selfup/dom.events/_posts/2019-04-07-task-async-stream-in-elixir.md

 However **TIL** about `Task.async_stream/3`!

-You can go read about it here: [Task.async_stream/3](https://hexdocs.pm/elixir/Task.html#async_stream/5)
+You can go read about it here: [Task.async_stream/3](https://hexdocs.pm/elixir/Task.html#async_stream/3)

+Runs through your enum in chunks (equal to the number of logical cores on your machine) to execute the tasks as fast as possible! :rocket:

 By default the maximum number of tasks to run at the same time will equal the result of `System.schedulers_online`.
-This value should be all logical cores on your machine (physical and hyperthreaded).

 Here it is being used in comparison to the earlier snippet: